What are Diegetic & Non-Diegetic Sound in Film?

 Also, if you’re shooting a horror short, using diegetic off-screen sounds is a great way to induce a sense of horror and anxiety in the viewer.

-In fact, the horror genre often excels at this, because there’s so much information you can convey to the viewer through sound.
+The horror genre often excels at this because you can convey so much information to the viewer through sound.

-Often, in the horror film genre, you don’t want to give away everything about the big monster in the end.
-Visually, you might choose to just reveal a bit of scaled skin, some sharp teeth or a knife. – Or you might choose to reveal nothing visual at all.
+In the horror film genre, you often don’t want to give away everything about the big monster in the end.
+Visually, you might reveal scaled skin, sharp teeth, or a knife. – Or you might choose to reveal nothing visual at all.

 In that case, using off-screen diegetic sounds is your biggest friend, as you can build a sense of horror from creaking floorboards, howling in the distance, and so much more.
-And you can give a sense of the size of the beast, e.g. create a bigger monster by adding more bass frequencies to footsteps.
+You can also give a sense of the beast’s size, e.g., create a bigger monster by adding more bass frequencies to footsteps.

-In fact, a diegetic omnipotent and ubiquitous character, which is consequently placed off-screen, and only revealed through sounds effects is called l’acousemêtre (a term coined by film researcher Michel Chion in his excellent book Audio-Vison: Sound on Screen).
+In fact, a diegetic omnipotent and ubiquitous character, consequently placed off-screen and only revealed through sound effects, is called l’acousemêtre (a term coined by film researcher Michel Chion in his excellent book Audio-Vison: Sound on Screen).

 You can always reveal the big scary monster in the end with a diegetic on-screen scary sound and maybe an extra-diegetic on-screen stinger to make that jump scary extra efficient.